-Located at the heart of the first marine reserve in France, Plage de Peyrefite (Peyrefite Beach) is the most popular snorkeling spot of the Vermeille Coast.
+Located in the heart of the first marine reserve in France, Plage de Peyrefite (Peyrefite Beach) is the most popular snorkeling spot on the Vermeille Coast.
 In this well sheltered rocky creek, where a snorkel trail has been set, the seabed is well preserved and full of fish.
-Gilt-head bream, sargo and saddled seabream will swim around you, while you can look for moray eels and octopuses among the rocks.
+Gilt-head bream, sargo and saddled seabream will swim around you, you can also look for moray eels and octopuses among the rocks.

 Peyrefite Beach is located between Banyuls-sur-Mer and the Spanish border, at the heart of Cerbère-Banyuls National Natural Reserve.
 By car, drive on D914, along the shoreline, from Cerbère or Banyuls-sur-Mer, following the “sentier sous-marin” signs.
 There are parking spaces available on-site.